simonhagglund/DATX02-dsl/README.md

 > :t {function}         # shows you type of that thing
 > :i {function}         # shows you information of that thing
 > :k {function}         # shows you kind of that thing. (like typelevel defintion)

-# then
-git fetch
-git status # if git tells you that you are up to date. goto #push else git pull --rebase # with this you are least likely to get mearge conflicts
-                  # and if you do you have to solve them manualy.

-#push
-git push
 ```

 ## codin' enviorment suggestion